yan-kunitski/anim-scroll/README.md

 `hints`: an array of hints that pop up when you hover over a navigation pointer.
 #### Styles
 All style fields support either an object with styles or a CSS class name.
+In addition, the 'shape' field also supports an object of type ['Element'](https://developer.mozilla.org/ru/docs/Web/API/Element)
 For example:
 ```js
 {